EducationalTestingService/VAMP/README.md

 source activate vamp
 ```

-Next, run the following to perform recursive parsing of the BVH file:
+Next, go into the bvh directory and run the following to perform recursive parsing of the BVH file:

 ```
 ./bvh_parser.py